boopsboops/BeeGees/README.md

 # Barcode gene Extraction and Evaluation from Genome Skims (BeeGees) Snakemake workflow #
-Snakemake workflow for recovering high-quality barcode sequences, built around MitoGeneExtractor and adapted for genome skims of museum specimens.
+Snakemake workflow for recovering high-quality barcode sequences at scale, built around MitoGeneExtractor and adapted for genome skims of museum specimens.

 # Contents #
  - [Requirements](#Requirements)